-It’s October – the season of the big-screen spookfest!
-In honor of the scariest month of the year, we’ve done a deep dive on the roots of some of the most famous movie monsters ever conceived.
+It’s October – the season of big-screen spookfests!
+In honor of the scariest month of the year, we’ve taken a deep dive into the roots of some of the most famous movie monsters ever conceived.

 Whether you’re a horror fan or a history buff, these spooky origin stories will surely get you in the spirit of Halloween!

 8. The Mummy